KEEPING FAMILIES IN THEIR HOMES DURING A FINANCIAL CRISIS

 We offer rent, mortgage and utility assistance to households that are experiencing a financial crisis impacting their housing, utilities, health, and safety.
 Limited financial assistance is available each month.
 These services are offered to residents of the City of Tempe and Fountain Hills only.
 Other eligibility conditions apply.

 To get help:

-- Download a Rent and Utility Assistance Application Packet by clicking the links below or pick up an application at TCAA (2146 E. Apache Blvd, Tempe, AZ 85281) anytime Monday through Friday from 8 AM to 5 PM.
+- Download a Rent, Mortgage or Utility Assistance Application Packet by clicking the links below or pick up an application at TCAA (2146 E. Apache Blvd, Tempe, AZ 85281) anytime Monday through Friday from 8 AM to 5 PM.

 - Complete all sections of the application(s) and attach all required documents.

-- Drop off your completed application(s) and all required attachments at TCAA any time during business hours.
+- Drop off your completed application(s) and all required attachments at TCAA's front desk any time during business hours.
 You will not be meeting with a case worker at this time.